Welcome!

 Greeting: Vivat Academia!

-There are definitely some practical problems in the beginning; classrooms are nowhere to be found, enrolling for a course can be a challenge and the people in overalls cause a lot of questions.
-Tutors, association actives and your fellow fresher friends help with these questions.
-Here in the university you are all in the same boat.
+There will definitely be some practical mishaps in the beginning; classrooms are nowhere to be found, enrolling for a course can be a challenge, and the people in overalls cause a lot of questions.
+Tutors, association operatives, and your fellow fresher friends help with these questions.
+Here in the university we are all in the same boat.
 The one who asks always gets a response!

-With warm regards, Aleksi Niemi, student of Administrative Sciences and Chair of the Student Union of Tampere 2022
+Anniina Honkasaari, Information technology student and Chair of the Student Union of Tampere University 2023